 PATRIARCHY AND CLASS

 It is widely acknowledged that patriarchy was a prevailing dynamic of Roman society, but it was not the only dynamic at work.
 As well as being patriarchal, Roman society was utterly class-conscious; the two dynamics are not exactly the same, even though there is some overlap.
 Class distinctions were observed and reinforced daily.
-For instance, where you sat in the theater was determined by class.
+For instance, where you sat in the theatre was determined by class.
 And where you sat at a dinner party, if you were fortunate enough to be invited, was determined by class and even by your relative status, or precedence, within your class.

 In the highly stratified Roman world, women came from every class.
 Some New Testament women were free-born Roman citizens and were independently wealthy householders.
 Some even came from families of the senatorial or equestrian ranks, the two upper classes of Roman society, or they came from equally high-status families in the provinces.
 The wealth of individuals and families in the upper classes was vast.
 And with wealth came power.
 Some men and women who were commoners could be quite wealthy, but their level of wealth was usually not on the same level as that of senators and equestrians.